sriramlab/SCOPE/README.md

 ProPCA wil generate three files containing the eigenvectors/principal components, projections, and eigenvalues.

-### Genotype File

-There are two ways to provide input:

-#### First:

-The genotype file is modified EigenStrat format.

-The first line of the genotype file contains two space separated integers denoting the number of SNPs and the number of Individuals respectively.

-Each line after represent each row of the genotype matrix where each row corresponds to a SNP and each entry is either 0,1 or 2 representing the number of allele in the corresponding individual at that SNP.
-If the entry is missing it is represented as 9.

-Look at the example.geno file in the examples directory to get a better understanding.

 #### Second:

 The inout can be in the plink binary format, as descibed at [Plink BED](https://www.cog-genomics.org/plink/1.9/input#bed)